stamen/phi-color/README.md

 # phi-color
-Generate random colors with a given sphere in the HCL color space using the Golden Ratio
+Generate random colors within a given sphere in the HCL color space using the Golden Ratio

 ## usage